Thermostat 101 Basics

 In the heating, ventilation, and air conditioning (HVAC) industry, your thermostat is the undisputed leader of the heating and cooling team.
 It signals your furnace and air conditioner (AC) when to turn on and off.
 Whenever your thermostat detects a temperature change that’s different from the desired setting in your Petal home, it barks out a new directive to adjust the indoor climate.

-You can trust our team at Bowman’s Heating & Air Conditioning to always add value and comfort to your Mississippi home or business throughout the year.
+You can trust our team at Bowman Heating & Air to always add value and comfort to your Mississippi home or business throughout the year.
 We offer practical solutions designed to extend the service life and operating efficiency of your HVAC system—including your thermostat.